Faylixe/pygame-vkeyboard/README.md

 Please note that the default renderer implementation require a unicode font.

 You can also create your own renderer.
-Just override ``VKeyboardRenderer``class and override following methods :
+Just override ``VKeyboardRenderer``class and override any of the following methods :

 - **draw_background(surface, position, size)**: Draws the background of the keyboard.
 - **draw_character_key(surface, key, special=False)**: Draws a key based on character value.